GregUtas/robust-services-core/help/README.md

 * `>help <comm> full` provides additional help for a specific command.

 Documentation for each log and alarm is also located in this directory.
-Each help file contains keys, which are lines that begin with a '$'.
-Each key precedes the additional help for a particular topic, which ends at the next key.
+Each help file contains keys, which are lines that begin with `?`.
+Each key precedes the additional help for a particular topic, which ends with the next key.
+A key that ends with `*` matches a lookup that begins with the string that precedes the `*`.